frank1738/school-library/README.md

 # School Library

-This is a school library app built on the foundation of OOP (object in object-oriented programming).
+This is a school library app built on the foundation of OOP (object-oriented programming).
 The app enables you to:

 - Add new students or teachers.
 - Add new books.